-Notwithstanding different rates of SH, most studies consistently found that rates varied by gender, with rates of SH being 2-3 times higher among females than males.
+Notwithstanding different rates of SH or SI, most studies consistently found that rates varied by gender, with rates of SH being 2-3 times higher among females than males.
 However, in a study reporting on rates of D-SIB, where injury by overdose was excluded, rates were somewhat higher among males (Table 4).

+Kelleher’s paper highlighted the particular risks of suicidality associated with male gender and psychotic symptoms (Kelleher et al, 2013a).
+This study had 117 participants.
+Of the whole group in CAMHS 12% (n= 14) reported isolated suicidal ideation (without suicide plans or acts), 34% (n= 37) had a history of specific suicide plans and 27% (n= 30) had a history of suicide attempt.
+SI and SH was defined using the Kiddie SADS PL: suicidal ideation (thoughts of suicide but in the absence of a specific plan or method), suicide plans (recurrent suicidal ideation with a formulated plan as to the method of suicide and suicide attempts).
+Psychotic symptoms were present in 52 or 46%.
+As expected significant association were found between sex and suicide plans (χ2 = 12.98, p < 0.001) and attempts (χ 2 = 14.79, p< 0.001); Psychotic experiences were associated with a 3-fold increased odds of suicide plans (OR 3.35, 95% CI 1.39–8.08) and attempts (OR 2.70, 95% CI 1.06–6.89) but were not associated with isolated suicidal ideation (OR 1.35, 95% CI 0.43–4.26).
+While these figures are stark, further studies with larger numbers are required to replicate this finding with robust data.

-It is particularly important to note that repetition is extremely common with almost half (46%) of SH in CASE occurring more than once.
-Additionally, few seek help either before (49.5%) or after (12%) the incident.
+It is particularly important to note that repetition is extremely common with between 45.9-60.2% of SH in CASE occurring more than once (Morey et al, 2008; Madge et al 2008) .
+Almost half (49.5%) seek help from friends or family before the incident with much fewer seeking help afterwards (12%) and much lower numbers attending hospital services.

 Comparison with different countries:

 Some of the discrepancies between ROI studies might be explained by methodological differences including the differences in definition of terms used, cohort selection, sample size, age group, different questionnaires and time frames examined.
-However, internationally significant discrepancies exist mirroring those found in the Irish data.
+Given that similar factors are likely to be at play in other jurisdictions, unsurprisingly, internationally significant discrepancies exist mirroring those found in the Irish data.
 A study of non-suicidal self-injury conducted in the United States (Barrocas et al., 2012) found rates of 8% of youth aged between 7-16 years of age, while a European study of 12 countries reported a mean prevalence rate for D-SIB of 27.6% in adolescents but ranging from a low of 17.1% in Hungary to a high of 38.7% in France (Brunner et al., 2014).
 The rates for Ireland in this study at 20.9%, were lower than the EU average.
 This rate concords with that of a meta-analysis on global prevalence conducted between 2010 and 2021 by Xiao et al. (2022).
-They found that the aggregate prevalence of NSSI among a non-clinical sample of adolescents was similar between over a lifetime (22%, 95%CI 17.9-26.6) and during a 12-month period (23.2%, 95% CI 20.2-26.5).
+They found that the aggregate prevalence of NSSI among a non-clinical sample of adolescents was similar when examining either lifetime rates (22%, 95%CI 17.9-26.6) or during a 12-month period (23.2%, 95% CI 20.2-26.5).
 Moreover, it found that repetitive NSSI was more common than episodic NSSI (20.3% vs 8.3%).
-However, in another large EU study (Madge et al 2008) rates of lifetime SH in Ireland were similar to Eu average (4.4% compared to 4.3%) whereas rates of TSH were higher (11.8% compared to Eu mean of 9.9%).
+However, in the CASE study (Madge et al 2008) rates of lifetime SH in Ireland were similar to Eu average (9.2% compared to 8.8%) and rates of TSH (16.54% compared to EU mean of 15.58%)